 The 2020 Employee Stock Purchase Plan (the 2020 ESPP) was approved by the Company's board of directors on July 15, 2020, and the Company's stockholders on July 20, 2020, and became effective on July 22, 2020, the date immediately prior to the date on which the registration statement for the Company's IPO was declared effective.
-The number of shares of common stock reserved for issuance as of December 31, 2022 under the 2020 ESPP was 650,191.
+The number of shares of common stock reserved for issuance as of December 31, 2023 under the 2020 ESPP was 612,642.
 The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1 thereafter by the lesser of 634,969 shares of common stock, 1% of the outstanding number of shares of common stock on the immediately preceding December 31, or such lesser number of shares as determined by the Company's compensation committee.
-There was no increase to the number of shares of common stock reserved and available for issuance under the 2020 ESPP on January 1, 2023.
-During the year ended December 31, 2022, 17,740 shares were issued at a price of \$14.71 under the 2020 ESPP.
-The purchase price of the stock is equal to 85% of the lesser of the market value of such shares at either first date of the offering period or the last date of the offering period.
-The estimated fair value of the issued shares was \$6.50 per share.
+There was no increase to the number of shares of common stock reserved and available for issuance under the 2020 ESPP on January 1, 2024.
+During the year ended December 31, 2023, 37,549 shares were issued at a weighted-average price of \$10.91 under the 2020 ESPP.
+The purchase price of the stock is equal to 85% of the lesser of the market value of such shares at either first date of the offering period.
+The estimated weighted-average fair value of the issued shares was \$7.19 per share.
 The assumptions utilized to estimate the fair value are include in the assumption table below.